bwagner77/docs-test/function/local-development.md

     ![AdditionalInformation](../assets/images/function-additional-info.png)

-4. Your solution's folder structure should look similar to the following.
+4. Your solution folder structure should look similar to the following.

     ![Structure](../assets/images/function-structure.png)